celalp/rnaseq_snake/README.md

 ## Main updates

+2/4
+* found an issue with the enrichment gene sets plotting (still solving)
+* uploaded an example of the enrichment analysis output report (tested in hpf, something wrong with the plotting)
+* added pandoc module

 2/3
 * uploaded an example of the enrichment analysis output report
 * uploaded enrichment analysis R script